tsaarni/kubernetes-tcp-retransmit-retry-timeout/README.md

 In certain conditions, demonstrated by the example in this repository, this does not happen.
 Instead, a long sequence of TCP retransmits will begin and the client will block for 15 minutes until TCP retransmission timeout is reached.

-NOTE: This issue seems to be specific to certain deployments of Kubernetes, possibly related to Calico implementation.
+NOTE: This issue seems to be specific to certain deployments of Kubernetes, possibly related to Calico CNI implementation.
-Clusters with Kindnet or Flannel CNI plugins do not seem to exhibit the issue.
+Clusters with Kindnet, Flannel or Cilium do not seem to exhibit the issue.

 ## Preconditions